DataNext27/TouchPortal_SteelSeriesGG/README.md

 ```
 v2.0.0
   - Complete rewrite of the plugin
+  - Names of actions changed to follow SteelSeries documentation
   - Added routing support
   - Logs are now available in the Logs tab
   - Prevent plugin from starting before Sonar is started
+  - Prevent plugin form crashing when Sonar is closed
   - Reorganized all the menus
   - Added Events
   - Added different language support